-Ryohei Hase is an illustrator and artist based in Okinawa, Japan.
-Grounding Hase’s work is the contradictory nature of the mind—a darkness described as “sad and gloomy” yet “beautiful and strong.”
+Ryohei Hase is based in Japan.
+Grounding Hase’s work is the contradictory nature of the mind, a darkness described as “sad and gloomy” yet “beautiful and strong.”

 Hase’s Go forward and forward (2008) draws me in with its sophisticated pop surrealist style.
-Claustrophobic yet whimsical and drenched in detail, it invokes a watershed moment —a social point of no return, the end of privacy— the year we found Facebook.
+Claustrophobic yet whimsical and drenched in detail, it invokes a watershed moment — the end of privacy, a point of no return — the year we found Facebook.

-Since then, relationships and the nature of connectivity and productivity, presentation and self-worth, have changed.
-As populations grow and cities swell, it’s fitting that social networks should mediate our social contracts and movements, the rise and fall of societies, the end of history itself.
+The nature of relationships, connectivity and productivity, presentation and self-worth, have changed.
+As more of us connect, it’s fitting that social networks should mediate our social movements, the rise and fall of societies, the end of history itself.

-As cities continue to shape the collective, we can use social media to learn and improve—to create a global community we’re proud of.
-Ryohei Hase’s Go forward and forward depicts our race to get there.
+As our cities grow, we can use social media to learn, improve and create a global community we’re proud of.
+Hase’s Go forward and forward depicts our race to get there.